 A user, ENTADy, logs in as an enterprise admin user.

 ENTADy edits CL4 and and then edits CL1.
-(Assertion #4)
+(Assertion #4, Fail.
+An enterprise admin user cannot see the code list which is created by an another user.)

-ENTADy moves CL1 and CL4 to the Published state (Assertion #5)
+ENTADy moves CL1 and CL4 to the Published state (Assertion #5, Fail.
+This assertion should be performed after the previous one is passed.)

 ENTADy delete CL2 and CL3.
-(Assertion #6)
+(Assertion #6, Fail.
+This assertion should be performed after the previous one is passed.)

 Verify that ENTADy can share CL0, while ENTADy cannot share CL1.
-(Assertion #7)
+(Assertion #7, Fail.
+An enterprise admin user cannot share the code list which is created by an end user.
+Not sure when ‘share’ button enables.)

 Verify that there is no code-list-freeing functionality provided to the ENTADy.
-(Assertion #8)
+(Assertion #8, Fail.
+This assertion should be performed after the previous one is passed.)

 ENTADy goes to the view code list page.

 Verify that there is no private code list from an enterprise tenant in the list of code lists.
-(Assertion #9)
+(Assertion #9, Fail.
+This assertion should be performed after the previous one is passed.)

 Verify that enterprise users’ shared code lists are in the list.
-(Assertion #10)
+(Assertion #10, Fail.
+This assertion should be performed after the previous one is passed.)

 Verify that ENTADy can click on the shared code lists and see their details but cannot make any change.
-(Assertion #11)
+(Assertion #11, Fail.
+This assertion should be performed after the previous one is passed.)

 Verify that ENTADy can see the details of CL0, CL1, and CL4 but cannot make any change.
-(Assertion #12)
+(Assertion #12, Fail.
+This assertion should be performed after the previous one is passed.)

 ENTADy logs out.